explosionchamber/AaronH_BSEPortfolio/index.md

-# Custom Object Detection and Sorting
+# Automatic Waste Sorting System
 My project provides an effortless solution to deciding whether trash should thrown away or recycled.
 Through the use of AI scanning a Raspberry Pi figures out exactly what kind of trash you are holding, and opens the corresponding wastebasket.